p4535992/foundryvtt-token-elevator/README.md

 ## License
 MIT No Attribution

 This is effectively "Public Domain".
 Magic, do as you will.
-See license file for details.
+See [LICENSE.MD](./LICENSE.MD) file for details.